mssalvatore/command-line-challenges/README.txt

     last names in people.csv, can you prove whether or not one is more efficient (faster) than the other?

-42. (A) Count the number of people with the first name "Josiah" in people.csv
+42. (A) Count the number of people with the first name "Josiah" in people.csv.

-43. (I) Count the number of files (not directories) in the "challenges" directory
+43. (I) Count the number of files (not directories) in the "challenges" directory .

-44. (I) Count the number of subdirectories in the "challenges" directory
+44. (I) Count the number of subdirectories in the "challenges" directory.

-45. (I) Remove all files with "deleteme" in the name
+45. (I) Remove all files with "deleteme" in the name.

 46. (I) In challenge 28 you found a file.
 Replace the string "You found the needle in the haystack!" with "The needle has been removed."

-47. (A) Transform people.csv from ',' delimited to '|' delimited and save the result in people_pipe.csv
+47. (A) Transform people.csv from ',' delimited to '|' delimited and save the result in people_pipe.csv.

-48. (A) Find all of the files in "bunch_of_files/" that are duplicates of "file001.rand"
+48. (A) Find all of the files in "bunch_of_files/" that are duplicates of "file001.rand".

 49. (A) Execute this challenge in exactly 2 steps

-    1) (B) Create an empty file named "supercalifragilisticexpialidocious.txt"
+    1) (B) Create an empty file named "supercalifragilisticexpialidocious.txt".
     2) (A) Remove "supercalifragilisticexpialidocious.txt".
 Your command may only use a maximum 5 total characters (no wildcards or globs).

 50. (A) Create a set of empty files.
 Each file has a name in the form "L-N.txt" where L is a letter and N is a number.
 Valid letters are a,b,c, while valid